-One of two standalone, specialised Chaos Space Marine armies, the Death Guard are a traitor Space Marine legion sworn to serve Nurgle, the chaos god of disease, decay, and entropy.
+One of three standalone, specialised Chaos Space Marine armies, the Death Guard are a traitor Space Marine legion sworn to serve Nurgle, the chaos god of disease, decay, and entropy.
 During the Horus Heresy, primarch Mortarion, lord of the Death Guard, made a desperate bargain for his legion’s survival – but in the process doomed them all to eternal servitude to Nurgle.

 In the 40k era, every last Death Guard Chaos Space Marine is a walking vector of the plague god’s disease, riddled with every infection imaginable and kept alive only by Nurgle’s otherworldly magic.

 On the tabletop, they march into battle with squads of these Plague Marines, backed up with a coterie of revolting but powerful character models to provide buffs; foul, corroded daemon engines; and crowds of diseased zombies charmingly called Poxwalkers.
 And let’s not forget their ever-present daemon pets, the cute, frolicking Nurglings.

 Death Guard are slow, hardy, and spread a debilitating aura of plague across the battlefield that corrupts objectives and weakens your enemies.